Architecture Bachelor of Science

 Cooperative Work Experience

 The undergraduate Architecture program has a substantial and well-established cooperative education component embedded in the curriculum.
 B.S.
 Arch students spend two semesters working in an architectural or allied professional office.
-The program collaborates with the Institute’s Center for Cooperative Education and Career Development to reinforce the learning content of these placements.
-Prior to their first cooperative education experience, students take ARCH2225 PRO-PRACTICE PREP, which introduces them to basic concepts and terminology as well as the industry-standard software related to construction drawings.
+The program collaborates with the Institute’s Center for Cooperative Education and Career Development to reinforce the learning content of these experiences.
+Prior to their first cooperative education semester, students take two courses: COOP2500 INTRODUCTION TO COOPERATIVE EDUCATION, which prepares students for their co-op search and for on-the-job success; and ARCH2225 PRO-PRACTICE PREP, which introduces students to basic concepts, terminology, and industry-standard software related to construction drawings.
 Work experience during cooperative education semesters may be documented and applied toward future professional licensure through the Architectural Experience Program (AXP), administered by the National Council of Architectural Registration Boards (NCARB).

 Admission to the M.Arch Program from the Wentworth B.S.
 Arch Program